kylejones200/psis_4700_applied_ai/webslides/topic_Model-Context-Protocol-MCP.md

 ## What Makes MCP Different

-No scraping.
+No scraping
-No permanent data sharing.
+No permanent data sharing
-You grant access for one action, not forever.
+You grant access for one action, not forever
 You can audit and revoke anytime

 > The Model Context Protocol standardizes how AI applications access external data and tools.
 This abstraction layer enables building AI systems that can work with multiple different data sources and capabilities.